WiserSolutions/bundle-js/README.md

 in dev mode and stays running, watching & rebundling on changes.
 Otherwise it runs a single production build.

+When using the default `index` template, the application should be rendered into the `#root` element.

 ## Development

 ### Install